HCG & Medical Weight Loss

 Some compounding pharmacies produce hCG for oral or sublingual use.
 The problem with this delivery method is that it only provides absorption through the oral mucosa and absorption through this surface is known to be poor.
 Therefore many pharmacies have increased the hCG concentration in their pills and oral drops to help match the hCG absorbed into the bloodstream by an injection.

-In early 2012 the FDA outlawed the sale of homeopathic HCG in the US.
+In early 2012 the FDA banned the sale of over-the-counter homeopathic HCG in the US.